 We also love the Relax & Regenerate personalized massage, especially when coupled with the Aromatic Salt Body Exfoliation, which leaves the body feeling renewed and silky-soft.

 For travelers, Le Bristol also offers a Four Hands Massage (two therapists at once!) featuring organic Tata Harper products and divine warm towel compresses.
 For soothing jet lag, it’s the best!

 The spa also boasts a number of Parent-and-Child treatments, a unique aspect of the menu that is distinctly European.
 (They also have a cute kids’ space courtesy of Bonpoint.
 Think: plush indoor tents, retro stuffed animals, and ethereal linens.)

-Looking for more relaxing getaway ideas?
+Looking for more relaxing getaways?
 Read our Insider’s Guide to Santorini, Greece— the so-called “supermodel” of the Greek Islands.
-(You may also be interested in our Insider’s Guide to the Hamptons or this Gorgeous Guide to Kennebunkport, Maine.)
+(You may also be interested in our Insider’s Guide to the Hamptons or This Gorgeous Guide to Kennebunkport, Maine.)